 - Cannot have a close relative who is an employee of the Cooperative or becomes an employee of the Cooperative during their term of office

-Members interested in running for a position on the Board of Directors must contact the cooperative to get a petition for nomination and secure signatures of 30 or more members who are residents of the district to be served.
+Customers interested in running for a position on the Board of Directors must contact the cooperative to get a petition for nomination and secure signatures of 30 or more electric customers who are residents of the district to be served.
 In order to be included on the ballot, the completed nomination petition and a biography must be submitted to the cooperative not less than 20 days prior to the mailing of ballots for the election of directors.

-In the event an elected director cannot fulfill his/her term, the board will notify members within the district and solicit letters of interest along with a summary of qualifications.
+In the event an elected director cannot fulfill his/her term, the board will notify electric customers within the district and solicit letters of interest along with a summary of qualifications.
 Through an appropriate review and evaluation process, the seated directors will appoint a successor to fulfill the term.